racket/rhombus/wraith/wraith.md

   * x y                                 |    (* x y))
 ```

+However, that for/list looks ugly and very parenthetical still.
+Is there a way we can make it better?

 In traditional Racket S-Expression syntax, `()` and `[]` have only
 been differentiated by convention.
 In Wraith syntax, `[]` has a special meaning which can be described